-- argc is the number of arguments, where the command itself counts as an argument as well - argv is an array of character string, with the first string, argv [0] equal to the command
+- argc is the number of arguments, where the command itself counts as an argument as well - argv is an array of character string, with the first string, argv[0] equal to the command

 All arguments are strings.

-To convert them to integers or floats, use functions like atoi and atof, e.g. int n = atoi(argv[1]); stores the integer value of the first command line argument into the variable n.
+To convert them to integers or floats, use functions like stoi and stof, e.g. int n = std::stoi(argv[1]);.